timur-hassan/diabetes_analysis/README.md

 ## What I want you to do
 Create a Python script that achieves the following:

 1. Create a folder in ~/Documents/sandpit/py called "diabetes_bot".
 This folder will be the working directory for this project.
 If the folder already exists, delete it.
-Don't write code to check if this or any subsequent subfolder already exists.
 2. In this folder, create a python virtual environment called env_diab.
 3. In this folder, create subfolders called: in, out, doc, rpt.
 4. Set working directory to ~/Documents/sandpit/py/diabetes